zussel/matador/docs/sessions.md

 session s(p);
 ```

-If youo have already setup the persitence layer and inserted some data, just call load to
+If you have already setup the persitence layer and inserted some data, just call load to
 get it into the layer.

 ```cpp